sunfounder/picar-x/docs/source/python_view_pic.rst

             camera.close()
             break

-There are other ways to read video streams with OpenCV, and the one we use is better suited for the next tasks such as Color detection.
+There are many other ways to read video streams with OpenCV.
+The ones used in these examples are better suited for the next four PiCar-X tasks, such as :ref:`Color Detection` and :ref:`Face Detection`.

-For more ways, please check `OpenCV-Python Tutorials <https://docs.opencv.org/4.0.0/d6/d00/tutorial_py_root.html>`_.
+For more ways to use video streams, please reference:  `OpenCV-Python Tutorials <https://docs.opencv.org/4.0.0/d6/d00/tutorial_py_root.html>`_.